open-telemetry/weaver/crates/weaver_forge/tests/README.md

     // conventions)
     let system_cpu_time = SystemCpuTime::<f64>::new(&meter);

-    // Adds a new data point and provide some optional attributes.
+    // Adds a new data point and provide some not required attributes.
     // Note: In the method signature, there is no required attribute. system_cpu_time.add(10.0, Some(&SystemCpuTimeOptAttributes {
         system_cpu_logical_number: Some(0),